OpenGeoVis/PVGeo/README.md

 Unless otherwise specified at the top of the file, all code and documentation distributed here were produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
 Feel free to contact Bane for questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)

 ## Requesting Features, Reporting Issues, and Contributing
 Please feel free to post features you would like to see from this repo on the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues) as a feature request.
-If you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section so I can promptly address it.
+If you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section so we can promptly address it.

 If you have your own plugins either developed in C++ or as python programmable filters for which you would like a nice GUI, please share it so this can be a one-stop place for geoscience plugins to ParaView!